 The beautiful town of Cidade Velha, Faro

-If Portugal’s beaches have piqued your interest, you can investigate your options in the southern cities of the Algarve, such as Faro and Lagos.
+If Portugal’s beaches have piqued your interest, you can investigate your options in the southern cities, such as Lagos and Faro, in the Algarve.
 Opportunities are much rarer to find in the south and, as you can imagine, are very competitive.

 You may find work in an international or public school, but you’ll likely require a level of Portuguese and some teaching experience.
 There are a handful of language schools across the main cities, and there is a market for tutoring tourism workers.
 It’s another place you could consider freelancing and sourcing private students.